FabMo/fabmo-cad-app/README.md

 ###Drawing with Commands

-Enter these commands in the text area to draw and toolpath a simple pocket:
+Enter these commands in the text area to draw and toolpath a simple pocket.

 `rect0` ,0,1 (draw a 1" square at 0,0)